 (a) In all residential districts and historic districts (and on any property used for a single family dwelling or duplex regardless of the district), up to three temporary signs, with the maximum height of such signs that are freestanding being three (3) feet and the maximum size of any such signs being five (5) square feet, provided that, where the use is multifamily residential or at the entrance to a residential subdivision, the maximum height of any such sign that is freestanding shall be eight (8) feet and the maximum size of any such sign shall be twenty (20) square feet.

-(b) In commercial, industrial, PDE and agricultural districts (excluding historic districts and properties used as single family dwellings or duplexes), up to three temporary signs, provided that the maximum height of such signs that are freestanding shall be eight (8) feet and the maximum size of temporary signs shall be thirty-two (32) square feet for one such sign and sixteen (16) square feet for the others, and provided further that any such signs that are feather flags may be a maximum of twelve (12) feet high and no more than three (3) feet in width.
+(b) In commercial, industrial, agricultural, and PDM (nonresidential areas only) districts (but excluding historic districts and properties used as single family dwellings or duplexes), up to three temporary signs, provided that the maximum height of such signs that are freestanding shall be eight (8) feet and the maximum size of temporary signs shall be thirty-two (32) square feet for one such sign and sixteen (16) square feet for the others, and provided further that any such signs that are feather flags may be a maximum of twelve (12) feet high and no more than three (3) feet in width.

-(c) Notwithstanding the above, in all commercial, industrial, agricultural and PDE (nonresidential areas only) districts, on all properties abutting an interstate highway where the signs face the interstate, the maximum height of temporary signs that are freestanding shall be up to twelve (12) feet and the maximum size of temporary signs shall be up to sixty-four (64) square feet.
+(c) Notwithstanding the above, in all commercial, industrial, agricultural, and PDM (nonresidential areas only) districts, on all properties abutting an interstate highway where the signs face the interstate, the maximum height of temporary signs that are freestanding shall be up to twelve (12) feet and the maximum size of temporary signs shall be up to sixty-four (64) square feet.

 (d) Notwithstanding the above, any temporary sign that is a banner shall be allowed in addition to other temporary signs, subject to the following requirements: